LouisCAD/Splitties/README.md

 Let's say you need to try a new feature or a fix that did not make it to a release yet:

-You can grab it in the snapshot version by adding the corresponding repository and changing the library version to the dev version you need in your root project `build.gradle` file:
+You can grab it in the snapshot version by adding the corresponding repository as shown below, and changing the library version to the latest snapshot, `3.0.0-SNAPSHOT`:

 ```groovy
 allProjects {